Skip to content

 How to Use These Questions in a LearnClash Duel

 LearnClash turns any 18 of these 131 holiday icebreaker questions into an async 1v1 quiz duel.
 A full duel runs 18 prompts across 6 rounds of 3.
-Each pick gets a 45-second timer.
-The match runs on a 48-hour turn window.
-A teammate in Bangalore and a coworker in Seattle both answer when they have a quiet three minutes.
-That async setup is why the chat threads land longer than live Zoom rounds.
-People have time to write the funniest defense.
-Not the fastest.
+Each pick gets a 45-second timer, and the whole match sits on a 48-hour turn window.
+A teammate in Bangalore and a coworker in Seattle each play when they catch a quiet three minutes.
+That’s why the chat threads run longer here than on a live Zoom round.
+People get time to write the funniest defense instead of the fastest one.

 Editorial infographic: LearnClash mechanics diagram with two phones running a holiday icebreaker duel (Christmas Eve vs Christmas morning question card), 48-hour turn arrow between them, side panel listing 18 questions / 6 rounds / 45-sec timer / 48-hour turn / ELO-matched, and group-fit table at bottom Figure 10: LearnClash runs holiday icebreakers as 18 prompts across 6 async rounds.

-For a first holiday round, pick one section only.
-Mixing inclusive winter, Christmas, and workplace prompts in the same duel swings the tone too hard.
-The cleanest LearnClash holiday duels stay inside one section.
-The splits then compound across the rounds.
-After the duel, LearnClash’s spaced repetition mechanic brings any disagreement back later.
-So the “Die Hard is a Christmas movie” debate becomes a running team joke, not a one-night thing.
+For a first holiday round, pick one section and stay there.
+Mix inclusive winter, Christmas, and workplace prompts in a single duel and the tone whiplashes.
+The cleanest LearnClash holiday duels live inside one section, and the splits compound from round to round.
+When the duel ends, LearnClash’s spaced repetition mechanic drags the disagreements back weeks later.
+And that’s how “Die Hard is a Christmas movie” turns into a running team joke instead of a one-night argument.

 GroupBest rangeWhy it works